Mig4444/project-examples/cmake-application-using-dynamic-library/README.md

 ## Description

 This is an example of a cmake based application project.
-One CMake is used to add a shared library to an applicatio The shared library calculates the average between two  angles.
+CMake is used to add a shared library to an applicatio.
+The shared library calculates the average between two  angles.

 ## Build